 On 9 December 2020, anti-terror police detained Meral Şimşek in Malatya province, Eastern Turkey.
 She was released the following day pending trial and placed under a travel ban.
 In January 2021, the Malatya 2nd High Criminal Court formally charged her with ‘membership of a terrorist organisation’ under Article 314/2 of Turkey’s Penal Code, and ‘making terrorist propaganda’ under Article 7/2 of Anti-Terror Law No. 3713.
 The indictment notably mentions Şimşek’s short story Arzela, featured in the anthology Kurdistan + 100 in which twelve contemporary Kurdish writers imagine a country they could call their own by the year 2046.
 The anthology was awarded a flagship PEN Translates Awards from English PEN in 2021.

 Meral Şimşek fled to Greece on 29 June 2021.
 Following her arrival, she was reportedly stopped by Greek police who strip-searched her and confiscated her identity documents and phone.
 She reports having been forced into a car, before being handed over to masked individuals who made her cross the border back into Turkey.
 On 30 June, she was detained by Turkish police at the Ipsala border crossing and sent to Edirne Prison, where she spent seven days in poor detention conditions.
 On 6 July, she appeared in court via the video-conferencing system SEGBİS.
 She was released under travel ban, and asked to report to the police station three times a week.
-Her trial hearing was set for 21 September.
+The next hearing has been set for 5 October.

 A separate case on the charge of ‘entering a restricted military area’ in Ipsala was filed against Şimşek, for which she faces up to five years in prison.
 The hearing will take place on 16 November.